apache/incubator-seata-website/docs/en-us/overview/faq.md

   1. The branch transaction is asynchronous.
 The global transaction is not aware of its progress.
 The global transaction has entered phase 2 before the asynchronous branch comes to register.
   2. Service a rpc service b timed out (dubbo, feign, etc. timeout by default for 1 second), a throws an exception to tm, tm informs tc to roll back, but b still receives the request (network delay or rpc framework retry), and then registers at tc Global transaction was found to be rolling back.
-  3. Tc is aware of the global transaction timeout (@globaltransactional (timeoutMills = default 60 seconds)), actively changes the state and notifies each branch transaction to rollback when a new branch transaction is registered.
+  3. Tc is aware of the global transaction timeout (@GlobalTransactional (timeoutMills = default 60 seconds)), actively changes the state and notifies each branch transaction to rollback when a new branch transaction is registered.

 ********
 <h3 id='7'>Q: 7.When Nacos is used as the Seata configuration center, the project startup error report cannot find the service.
 How to check and deal with it ?</h3>